jsmoriss/jsm-force-ssl/readme.txt

 Tested Up To: 5.2.2
 Stable Tag: 3.1.0

-No setup required - force HTTP URLs to HTTPS using WordPress filters, for speed and reliability, along with 301 redirects for better SEO.
+No setup required - force HTTP URLs to HTTPS using WordPress filters for speed and reliability, with 301 redirects for better SEO.

 == Description ==

 **A simple, fast, and effective way to make sure URLs get redirected to HTTPS dynamically.**

-**Simply activate the plugin and you're done:**

-There are no plugin settings to adjust, and no changes are made to your WordPress configuration &mdash; simply activate or deactivate the plugin to enable / disable the filters and dynamic redirects.

 **Significantly different than other plugins of this type** (*in a good way*):